steff880/MS4-theDOM/README.md

 web: gunicorn the_dom.wsgi:application
 ```
 11. Disable Heroku from collecting static files - `heroku config:set DISABLE_COLLECTSTATIC=1 --app <your-app-name>`
-12. Add the hostname to project settings.py file
+12. Add the hostname to the project settings.py file
 ```
 ALLOWED_HOSTS = ['<you-app-name>.herokuapp.com', 'localhost']

 ```
-13. Connect Heroku to you Github, by selecting Github as the deployment method and search for the github repository and pressing `connect`
+13. Connect Heroku to your Github, by selecting Github as the deployment method and searching for the GitHub repository, and press `connect`
 14. In Heroku, within settings, under config vars select `Reveal config vars`
 15. Add the following,
 ```
 AWS_ACCESS_KEY_ID = <your variable here>
 AWS_SECRET_ACCESS_KEY = <your variable here>
 DATABASE_URL =  <added by Heroku when Postgres installed>
 DISABLE_COLLECTSTATIC = 1
 EMAIL_HOST_PASS = <your variable here>
 EMAIL_HOST_USER = <your variable here>
 SECRET_KEY = <your variable here>